gaurav16gupta/BLISS/README.md

 The code is build upon [Tharun24/MACH](https://github.com/Tharun24/MACH)

 ## Citation
-If you found the provided code useful, please cite our work with the following bibtex.
+If you find the provided code useful, please cite our work with the following bibtex.

 ```bibtex
 @inproceedings{10.1145/3534678.3539414,